JNA Wireless Association: Disaster management

 JNA has its own dedicated 70-member scrambler team and has a long history in handling disaster management.
 In 1993, JNA set up the first communication station at Killari, the epicenter of the 1993 Latur earthquake that killed 8,000.
 Headed by Sudhir Shah, JNA provided live communication between Killari and the state headquarters at Mantralaya in Mumbai.
 It broadcast messages relating to the extent of damage, extent of the calamity, and other life-saving messages.

 In 2008, the Brihanmumbai Municipal Corporation (BMC) included JNA as part of its disaster management operations to provide emergency communication support during the monsoons to provide live updates on the flooding situation in the city.
 Five stations were set up at Nana Chowk, Milan Subway, Kalina, Santacruz, and Chembur and were linked up to the main control centre at the BMC headquarters at Fort.
-In addition, another station, manned by Sha was set up at Malabar Hill with the help of the Malabar Hill Residents Association.
+In addition, another station, staffed by Shah was set up at Malabar Hill with the help of the Malabar Hill Residents Association.